dask/distributed/docs/source/diagnosing-performance.rst

 Analysing memory usage over time
 --------------------------------
-Users may want to know how the cluster-wide memory usage evolves over time as a computation progresses, or how two different implementations of the same algorithm compare memory-wise.
+You may want to know how the cluster-wide memory usage evolves over time as a computation progresses, or how two different implementations of the same algorithm compare memory-wise.